Depression &

 Psilocybin (2-5g +):

-Single-dose sessions can bring remission to even treatment-resistant depression.
-Check out research by Imperial College in London, which showed remission for up to three months following treatment.
+Single-dose sessions can sometimes bring remission to even treatment-resistant depression.
+Check out research from Imperial College London, which showed remission for up to 3 months following treatment.
 Read this article in Nature to learn about the various clinical trials and their results.

 Micro-dosed Psilocybin (.05 - .5g):

 There are now studies looking at the efficacy of “micro-dose” amounts of psilocybin for depression.
-Dosages range between 1-5 mg of synthetic psilocybin.
+Dosages range from 1 to 5 mg of synthetic psilocybin.
 For reference, 5mg of synthetic psilocybin roughly equals 1 gram of dried psilocybin mushroom.
-So far, the results aren’t too promising compared to high-dose sessions, but it can still be worth a shot.
+So far, the results haven’t been as promising as with high-dose sessions.
 Microdosed psilocybin has more anecdotal evidence for reducing anxiety and PTSD symptoms.
-There are a few popular protocols that you can learn about here
+Here are a few popular protocols to check out: Microdosing Protocols

 Low-Dose Sublingual Ketamine at night: